Projective sets, intuitionistically: Analytic sets

-John Burgess, in \cite{Burgess}, also studies strictly analytic subsets of $\mathcal{N}$, calling them, by a term of of Brouwer's, ``{\em dressed spreads}''.
-(This term is also used in \cite{gielen}).
-Applying an unrestricted Brouwer-Kripke-axiom, in a context avoiding the Second Axiom of Continuous Choice, Burgess proves that every analytic subset of $\mathcal{N}$ is strictly analytic.
-The argument given here for Theorem \ref{T:brkr}(iii) is essentially his.
+John Burgess, in \cite{Burgess}, also studies strictly analytic subsets of $\omega^\omega$, or, as he called them, using a term of of Brouwer's and following \cite{gielen}, ``{\em dressed spreads}''.
+Avoiding $\mathbf{AC}_{1,1}$, he does not restrict application of the Brouwer-Kripke scheme to definite propositions and concludes: every inhabited analytic subset of $\omega^\omega$ is strictly analytic.
+The argument given for Theorem \ref{T:kripkesan}(ii) is essentially his.